Angela Salem: Boston Breakers (NWSL), 2016–17

 On November 19, 2015, Salem was acquired by the Boston Breakers in exchange for two second-round 2016 NWSL College Draft picks (12 & 20 respectively) from the Washington Spirit.
 She played for the Breakers in the 2016 and 2017 seasons.

 Portland Thorns (NWSL), 2018–2021

 On January 30, 2018, the Portland Thorns selected Salem as the number fifteen pick in the dispersal draft following the Breakers' cessation of operations.
 She scored her first goal for the Thorns, her first goal since 2016, on June 5, 2021, against Racing Louisville FC.
 Salem scored her second goal for the club against rival OL Reign on August 29, 2021, at Lumen Field in Seattle.

 In February 2022, Salem announced her retirement from professional soccer.

 Coaching career

-Washington Spirit (NWSL), 2022–
+Washington Spirit (2022–2023)

 On March 23, 2022, the Washington Spirit named Salem, who holds a United States Soccer Federation B license, as an assistant coach.
 After the Spirit fired head coach Kris Ward, Salem acted as de facto head coach for one game on August 27, 2022.
+On December 6, 2023, she announced on social media her departure from the Spirit to pursue other opportunities.

+Bay FC (2024–)

+On December 14, 2023, Salem was announced as part of Bay FC manager Albertin Montoya's inaugural coaching staff.
+Salem and Montoya worked together when Montoya took on the interim position at the Washington Spirit through the end of the 2022 NWSL season.